 USCI is not actively managed by conventional methods.
-Accordingly, if USCI's investments in Commodity Interests are declining in value, in the ordinary course, USCI will not close out such positions except in connection with paying the proceeds to an Authorized Participant upon the redemption of a basket or closing out its positions in Futures Contracts and other permitted investments (i) in connection with the monthly change in the Benchmark Component Futures Contracts; (ii) when USCI otherwise determines it would be appropriate to do so, e.g. due to regulatory requirements or risk mitigation measures (including those that may be taken by USCI, USCI's FCMs, counterparties or other market participants); or (iii) to avoid USCI becoming leveraged, and it reinvests the proceeds in new Futures Contracts or Other Related Investments to the extent possible.
+Accordingly, if USCI's investments in Commodity Interests are declining in value, in the ordinary course, USCI will not close out such positions except in connection with paying proceeds to an Authorized Participant upon the redemption of a basket or closing out its positions in Futures Contracts and other permitted investments (i) in connection with the monthly change in the Benchmark Component Futures Contracts; (ii) when USCI otherwise determines it would be appropriate to do so, e.g. due to regulatory requirements or risk mitigation measures (including those that may be taken by USCI, USCI's FCMs, counterparties or other market participants); or (iii) to avoid USCI becoming leveraged, and it reinvests the proceeds in new Futures Contracts or Other Related Investments to the extent possible.
 USCF will seek to cause the NAV of USCI's shares to track the SDCI during periods in which its price is flat or declining as well as when the price is rising.

-USCI's ability to invest in one or more of the Benchmark Component Futures Contracts or other permitted investments could be limited as a result of any or all of the following: evolving market conditions, a change in regulatory accountability levels and position limits imposed on USCI with respect to its investment in Futures Contracts, additional or different risk mitigation measures (including those that may be taken by USCI, USCI's FCMs, counterparties or other market participants) with respect to USCI acquiring additional Futures Contracts, or USCI selling additional shares.
+USCI's ability to invest in one or more of the Benchmark Component Futures Contracts could be limited as a result of any or all of the following: evolving market conditions, a change in regulatory accountability levels and position limits imposed on USCI with respect to its investment in Futures Contracts, additional or different risk mitigation measures taken by market participants generally, including USCI, with respect to USCI acquiring additional Futures Contracts, or USCI selling additional shares.